-Android is closing down slowly.
-However, it’s still a vastly more open platform than its competitors.
+Despite more restrictions than years ago, Android is still a vastly more open platform than its competitors.
 You can still do almost whatever you want within reason.
-There are a variety of apps that change your experience.
-You can change your email app or your launcher for different experiences.
-However, that’s easy stuff.
-There are a variety of other entertaining ways to customize your Android device.
-Here are the best customization apps for Android!
+There are a variety of apps that change your experience, and we have some good ones to get you started.
+Here are the best customization apps for Android.

 Gboard or SwiftKey

 Gboard and SwiftKey are arguably the two best keyboard apps on Android.
 They both feature extensive theming, decent features, gesture typing, and a variety of other features.
 The experience is a little different between the two.
 Gboard is a little simpler with more mainstream features while SwiftKey is a little more old-school.
 In any case, you use your keyboard a ton and you can make both of these look basically however you want to.
 This is a good place to start if customization is your goal.
 Both apps are entirely free with no advertising.
 SwiftKey used to charge for themes, but not anymore.

 Price: Free / $2.49-$4.99

 DynamicSpot is a neat customization app.
 It emulate’s iOS’ Dynamic Island feature, and adds some customizations to it so you can control it a little better.
 It enables a Dyanmic Island-style notification pop up that you can customize to include things like multimedia controls, timers, battery, and even navigation stuff.
 You can customize the size, shape, and location of the pop up so that it lines up with your phone’s notch or punch hole front camera.
 It even has some Android 13 optimizations already.
 Yes, it mimics an iOS feature, but it’s still fun to use.

 Energy Ring and Energy Bar